teamhanko/hanko/README.md

 # Community
 ## Questions, bugs, ideas
 If you have any questions or issues, please check this project's [Q&A section in discussions](https://github.com/teamhanko/hanko/discussions/categories/q-a) and the [open issues](https://github.com/teamhanko/hanko/issues).
 Feel free to comment on existing issues or create a new issue if you encounter any bugs or have a feature request.
 For yet unanswered questions, feedback, or new ideas, please open a new discussion.
+You can also [Ask Hanko Guru](https://gurubase.io/g/hanko), it is a Hanko-focused AI to answer your questions.

 ## Discord community & X
 We invite you to join our growing [Discord Community](https://www.hanko.io/community) if you want to get the latest updates on passkeys, WebAuthn, and this project or if you just want to chat with us.
 You can also [follow us on X](https://x.com/hanko_io).